Innovative Education

 Mahatma Gandhi

-REAL HOPES is an innovative model that educates children through universal values.
+REAL HOPES is an innovative model that educates children through universal values (innovation is not digitisation in this definition).
 It is education designed to see differently that utilises, philosophy, critical thinking, humour and experiential activities to integrate values and peaceful attitudes and behaviour.
 Refer https://www.worldpeacefull.com/real-hope-program/a-new-model/

-This webpage features the learning revolution, creativity in education, values education and UNESCO’s Culture of Peace for the Children of the World.
+This webpage features the learning revolution, creativity in education, values education and Cultures of peace for the children of the world.

 Sir Ken Robinson is an English author, speaker, and international advisor on education in the arts to government, non-profits, education, and arts bodies.
 He was Director of The Arts in Schools Project (1985–89), Professor of Arts Education at the University of Warwick (1989–2001), and was knighted in 2003 for services to education.